Oleksii21th/book-management-system/README.md

 **Book Management** is a stateless RESTful application with JWT-based authentication and user registration.
 It provides a platform for both **administrators** and **customers** to manage books, categories, orders, and shopping carts.

+### Why This Project Was Created

+This project was built to simulate the core functionality of a real-world e-commerce system and is suitable for use as:
+- A production-ready backend template for small to medium online stores
+- A reference architecture for building secure Java-based REST APIs using Spring Boot

+Key business and technical motivations include:
+- **End-to-End Functionality**: From user registration and authentication to order processing and cart management, the app mimics a complete e-commerce flow.
+- **Scalability in Mind**: The data model and service design allow for easy expansion.
+- **Security First**: Built with modern authentication techniques including JWT access and refresh tokens, role-based authorization, and secure token handling.
+- **Modern Development Stack**: Integrates tools widely used in professional environments — like Docker, Liquibase, Swagger (OpenAPI), and MapStruct.

 The application is built following **SOLID principles** and adopts a **Three-Tier Architecture**:
 1. **Presentation Layer** – Controllers for handling client requests
 2. **Business Logic Layer** – Services implementing application logic